FirstSounds.ORG

 Audio Restorations

-Q. Can I get an uncompressed version of one of your recordings without losses due to mp3 encoding?
+Q. Can I get uncompressed versions of your recordings without losses due to mp3 encoding?

 A. Our experiments have shown that the 128 kbps mp3 files available on FirstSounds.org are more than sufficient to convey all audio information in the original phonautograms.

-Q. I've cleaned up one of your recordings using digital editing software.
+Q. I've cleaned up your recordings using digital editing software.
 What do you think of my results?

-A. The mp3s presented at FirstSounds.org have already been conservatively restored by Grammy Award winning sound engineers.
-We encourage others to process them further according to their own tastes.
-Because we receive so many submissions of this kind, however, we are unable to evaluate them individually.
+A. Many of the mp3s presented at FirstSounds.org have been conservatively restored by Grammy Award-winning sound engineers.
+Others may process them further according to their own tastes, but we are unable to evaluate them individually.

 About "Au clair de la lune"